In a nutshell

 View of Alcatraz Island off San Francisco

-Important: Book your Alcatraz tour well ahead of time.
-Tours often sell out months in advance.
+Important: Book your Alcatraz tour as early as possible.
+We were told that tickets can sell out up to three months in advance.

 Cable Cars